Introduction

 vignette("qfa")

-Finally, some code demonstrating analysis of a small subset of the data presented in Addinall et al., 2011 can be executed by:
+Some example code demonstrating analysis of a small subset of the data presented in Addinall et al., 2011 can be executed by:

 demo("telomereCap")